Skip to content

 │ │ 3.
 Next request fetches fresh

-If Redis is not configured, the hosting service still works — it just won’t receive real-time invalidation and will rely on TTL-based expiry (default 14 days) and on-demand fetching.
+Without Redis the hosting service still works — it falls back to TTL-based expiry (14 days default) and on-demand fetching.

-No S3 or Redis required.
-The hosting service uses disk as both warm and cold tier.
-Best for small deployments or development.
+Disk only — No S3 or Redis.
+The hosting service uses disk as both warm and cold.
+Good for small deployments and development.

 Terminal window